nicholasgcotton/Nuix-Export-To-Evidence-Reports/README.md

 This is a ruby script for use with Nuix Investigative Workstation or Nuix eDiscovery workstation (www.nuix.com).

+For a list of other useful Nuix scripts, see: https://github.com/nicholasgcotton/Nuix-Scripts

 ## Purpose:

 Export documents from Nuix with a file structure approprioate for use with RCMP E&R III, including an inventory load file in CSV format that can be used to load all items exported from Nuix directly into E&R.